Non-invertible symmetries and mixed anomalies from conserved current construction in (3+1)D twisted $BF$ topological quantum field theories: Introduction

-\item \textbf{Fusion algebra: group-like fusion vs.\ multi-channel fusion controlled by projector fusion.} With explicit operators at hand, we compute the fusion rules by composing symmetry operators supported on the same submanifold (equivalently, by bringing the corresponding defects together).
+\item \textit{Fusion algebra: group-like fusion vs.\ multi-channel fusion controlled by projector fusion.} With explicit operators at hand, we compute the fusion rules by composing symmetry operators supported on the same submanifold (equivalently, by bringing the corresponding defects together).
 Invertible higher-form symmetry operators admit inverses and obey group-like fusion rules.
 By contrast, non-invertible higher-form symmetry operators exhibit genuinely non-group-like behavior: the product decomposes into multiple channels, and the channel structure is dictated by the fusion of the projector factors.
 We present representative examples that illustrate how the projector constraints reorganize the fusion algebra in a systematic, computable way.

-\item \textbf{Mixed anomalies and gauging: inflow-cancelable anomalies vs.\ intrinsic gauging obstructions.} We diagnose anomalies by coupling multiple conserved currents to appropriate background gauge fields and testing gaugeability.
+\item \textit{Mixed anomalies and gauging: inflow-cancelable anomalies vs.\ intrinsic gauging obstructions.} We diagnose anomalies by coupling multiple conserved currents to appropriate background gauge fields and testing gaugeability.
 This reveals mixed anomalies among the generalized symmetries (including between invertible and non-invertible ones).
 We further identify two qualitatively different outcomes: (i) anomalies that can be canceled by embedding into a topological field theory in one higher dimension (anomaly inflow), and (ii) intrinsic gauging obstructions already encoded in the $(3+1)$D continuum theory.
-We illustrate these diagnostics both in familiar settings (e.g., the $3$d $\mathbb{Z}_2$ topological order) and in the Borromean-Rings topological order described by the twisted $BF$ theories. \end{itemize} This structure makes the paper self-contained from a field-theory viewpoint: starting from the action and equations of motion, we extract conserved currents, construct the corresponding topological symmetry operators/defects, compute their fusion algebra, and finally analyze their (anomalous) gaugeability.
+We illustrate these diagnostics both in familiar settings (e.g., the $3$d $\mathbb{Z}_2$ topological order) and in the Borromean-Rings topological order described by the twisted $BF$ theories. \end{enumerate}

 This paper is organized as follows.
 In Sec.~\ref{sec_review_generalized_symmetry}, we review generalized symmetries, emphasizing the roles of conserved currents and topological operators.
 In Sec.~\ref{sec_symmetry_operator_aab}, we study generalized symmetries in the effective field theory description of a class of $3$d non-Abelian topological orders and construct the corresponding symmetry operators from conserved currents.
 Sec.~\ref{sec_fusion_rule} is devoted to the analysis of fusion rules.
 In Sec.~\ref{sec_anomaly}, we discuss anomalies of generalized symmetries.
 We conclude in Sec.~\ref{sec_discussion} with a summary and an outlook.